Call for Help

 2. Once logged in, complete your personal information.
 Enter your first and last name, date of birth, and NetID.

-3. Accept the agreement, and click to continue.
+3. Accept the agreement, then click to continue.

 4. On the Documents tab, select “Immunization Certificate” as the document type.
 Upload a copy of your immunization records.
 You can select multiple files if needed.